Scaling behavior of transient dynamics of vortex-like states in self-propelled particles

 Fig.~\ref{Fig_strong_noise}(a) shows the speed $v$ dependence of the average lifetime $t^{*}$ in the high noise level regime with $\eta=0.7$.
 Here, one can notice that the vortex-like states quickly disappear and the average lifetime $t^{*}$ essentially does not depend on the speed $\upsilon$ of self-propelled particles, indicating that the corresponding power scaling behavior is absent in the presence of strong environmental fluctuations.
 To further investigate the dynamical behavior of the vortex-like states in the high noise level regime, we monitor the evolution of the system configurations.
 As we can see from Fig.~\ref{Fig_strong_noise}(b), which shows a typical configuration of the system at the moment right before the disappearance of the vortex-like state, the moving directions of most self-propelled particles are strongly influenced by the strong environmental fluctuations and become disordered in a short time, resulting in the disappearance of the vortex-like state.
 This is in sharp contrast to the typical dynamical behavior in the low noise regime where the disappearance of the vortex is accompanied by spatial deformations {[}cf.~Fig.~\ref{Fig_weak_noise}(c){]}.

 So far we have seen the transient dynamics of vortex-states show distinct behavior at high and low noise regimes.
 To further quantitatively distinguish the high noise level regime from the low noise level one, we estimate the upper bound of the noise level above which environmental fluctuations can easily make moving directions of most self-propelled particles disordered, hence resulting in the absence of the scaling observed in the low noise regime.
-We estimate this upper bound by investigating the survival probability $P$ of the vortex-states with zero speed, i.e., $v=0$, in the presence of environmental noise.
+We estimate this upper bound for each set of fixed system parameters by investigating the survival probability $P\equiv N_{w}/N_{\mathrm{traj}}$ of the vortex-states with zero speed, i.e., $v=0$, in the presence of environmental noise.